apache/druid/docs/api-reference/tasks-api.md

 #### URL
 <code class="getAPI">GET</code> `/druid/indexer/v1/task/{taskId}/status`

-Retrieves the status of a taks given the task id.
+Retrieves the status of a task given the task id.
 It returns a JSON object with the task's current status (`running`, `complete`, `waiting`, `pending`), task type, datasource, and other relevant metadata.

 #### Query parameters